 We expect our cash and cash equivalents on hand, and cash that we expect to receive from the business combination and PIPE Investment, together with the cash we expect to generate from future operations will provide sufficient funding to support initial commercial operations.
 Until we generate sufficient operating cash flow to cover our operating expenses, working capital needs and planned capital expenditures, or if circumstances evolve differently than anticipated, we expect to utilize a combination of equity and debt financing to fund any future capital needs.
-If we raise funds by issuing equity securities issued may also provide for rights, preferences, or privileges senior to those of holders of common stock.
+If we raise funds by issuing equity securities, dilution to stockholders may result.
+Any equity securities issued may also provide for rights, preferences, or privileges senior to those of holders of common stock.
 If we raise funds by issuing debt securities, these debt securities would have rights, preferences, and privileges senior to those of preferred and common stockholders.
 The terms of debt securities or borrowings could impose significant restrictions on our operations.
 The capital markets have in the past, and may in the future, experience periods of upheaval that could impact the availability and cost of equity and debt financing.

 Our principal uses of cash in recent periods have been funding our research and development activities and other personnel cost.
 Near-term capital requirements through 2024 leading to initial commercialization are estimated to total of approximately \$850-\$900 million and include pilot plant production to support production certification, scaled manufacturing operations for commercialization, infrastructure and skyport development, pilot training and production of aircraft.
 Our future capital requirements will depend on many factors, including our revenue growth rate, the timing and the amount of cash received from our customers, the expansion of sales and marketing activities, the timing and extent of spending to support development efforts.
 In the future, we may enter into arrangements to acquire or invest in complementary businesses, products, and technologies.
 We may be required to seek additional equity or debt financing.
 In the event that we require additional financing we may not be able to raise such financing on acceptable terms or at all.
-If we are unable to raise additional capital or generate cash flows necessary to continue our research and development and invest in continued innovation, we may need to reconsider our production investments, the pace of our production ramp-up, infrastructure investments in skyports, expansion plans or limit our research and development activities, which could have a material adverse impact on our business prospects and results of operations.
+If we are unable to raise additional capital or generate cash flows necessary to continue our research and development and invest in continued innovation, we may not be able to compete successfully, which would harm our business, results of operations, and financial condition.
+If adequate funds are not available, we may need to reconsider our production investments, the pace of our production ramp-up, infrastructure investments in skyports, expansion plans or limit our research and development activities, which could have a material adverse impact on our business prospects and results of operations.